Exporting to RTF

-- Select Browse to specify the destination directory where to save the RTF and its file name.
+- Select the Browse button to specify the destination directory where to save the RTF and its file name.
 You can also type the location and file name manually in the Directory and File Name text boxes (make sure that the folder you specify does exist; otherwise, Designer displays an error message).
 If you do not type a name, Designer uses the report name as the RTF file name by default.

-- Select the No Margin check box to remove the margins in the RTF output, which you set at report design time.
+- Select the No Margin checkbox to remove the margins in the RTF output, which you set at report design time.